brianhanifin/Home-Assistant-Config/README.md

 ### Lutron caseta
 Device recommendations: [dimmer](https://amzn.to/3pHXJth), [pico remote](https://amzn.to/2OYVHZ4), [dimmer and pico remote](https://amzn.to/3unpD0Y), [Lutron caseta pro bridge](https://amzn.to/3aH1pqO)

 In-wall dimmer switches and in-wall (or handheld) wireless remotes.
-Get the [Lutron caseta pro bridge](https://amzn.to/3aH1pqO) so you can us your pico remotes with Home Assistant to control any device in your house!
+Get the [Lutron caseta pro bridge](https://amzn.to/3aH1pqO) so you can use your pico remotes with Home Assistant to control any device in your house!
 The standard bridge is less expensive but you cannot watch for pico remote button press events.

 #### Project ideas
 1. Add a battery powered pico remote next to a room which doesn't have a wall switch!
 Control a smart bulb by any manufacturer!
-My Living Room was lacking a switch, but I cut a little hole in drywall and now it does! :beers:
+My Living Room was lacking a switch, but I cut a little hole in the drywall and now it does! :beers:
 2. Replace a dumb wired light switch or dimmer with a caseta dimmer so Home Assistant can automatically turn the lights on at night when a motion sensor detects you have entered the room!
 3. Use Home Assistant to brighten the lights gradually to help you wake up in the morning.